slerman12/Builder/tributaries-ml/src/tributaries/README.md

 The ```my_sweep``` and ```my_plot``` toggles have [additional configurations](Sweeps.py) that can be used to further customize the launching and plots.

 [You may use one of the blueprint sweep files examples](Examples/Sweeps) to make it easy.

-You can also pass in the sweep file path via command line with the ```sweep=path/to/my/sweep.py``` flag.
-The command-line flag will override the Server decorator flag; therefore the Server decorator flag is optional if the command-line flag is present.

 ### Running